easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct and total effects

-      Model is correctly specified.
+      Incorrectly adjusted!
-      No adjustment needed to estimate the direct and total effect of `wt` on `mpg`.
+      To estimate the direct and total effect, do not adjust for `cyl`, `disp` and `gear`.

 # check_dag, multiple adjustment sets